vinodini11/VSDSquadron-Mini---INTERN/README.md

 Flexibility: You can change the divisor and cycles values to simulate different clock division scenarios.

 Environment: The instructions assume a development environment set up for RISC-V-cross-compilation.

+# TASK 3

+Run the RISC-V Objdmp in conjunction with SPIKE Simulation and Verification using -O1 and -Ofast.

+We must use the (-o1) and (-ofast) commands to watch Spike Simulation in this work.

+The C code may be proved to function on both a kit and a chip by compiling it in both RISCV and GCC.
+The clock divider's overall reliability and performance are improved by accurately implementing the project's C code, cutting down on development time, and minimizing human error through the use of an AI tool that generates the clock divided output.